erkgmz/e-lp/README.md

 Compile sass into css by running `sass main.scss:main.css` from `/css` directory.

 You will need to re-run `webpack` to generate bundle file with new styles from the root directory.

-### Setup
-To get started, fork this repo and clone a copy on your local machine.

-Run `npm install` to install all npm packages and dev dependencies.

-Run `npm start` to start the webpack-dev-server, and navigate to `http://localhost:8080/index.html` in your browser.

 ##### Editing CSS
 This project uses SASS to compile CSS.
 Edits to styles must be done in `css/main.scss`.